alphagov/govuk-developer-docs/source/manual/merge-pr.html.md

 ```

 Change `thomasjhughes` to the GitHub username of the contributor and `patch-1` to the name of the branch in their fork.

+#### Dependabot

+Dependabot raises PRs whenever it sees new versions of gems available that are required by our applications.

+Dependabot is an external contributor and is therefore subject to the same due diligence checks set out above as any other external contributor would have to go through, requiring two people from GDS to approve the PR before it can be merged.
+Particular attention should be paid to the changelog(s) of the upgraded gem(s) to ensure that no unintended side-effects are introduced.

+The exception to the number of GDS people required to review the PR is if the gems being upgraded consist of **only** GOV.UK-owned gems or gems in the `test` block of the Gemfile.
+If the PR includes _any_ external gems which are not in the `test` block of the Gemfile, two approvals must be obtained.
+See [Manage Ruby dependencies with Dependabot](/manual/manage-ruby-dependencies.html) for more information.

 ### A change where two people worked on the same branch